 Contrary to popular belief, cold feet aren't the only cause of pre-wedding jitters.
 In fact, most of the time brides couldn't be more excited to marry their significant others.
 It's the things that are truly out of their control that often get them the most worked up (think feuding family members!).
 So if you're feeling uneasy for any of the following reasons, we've got your back, sister.

 Your Body Image

 Most brides want to look their best on their big day, which can definitely trigger pre-wedding jitters, points out Shafonne Myers, wedding planner and founder of Pretty Pear Bride.
-"Making sure your dress fits perfectly, that your hair and makeup look amazing, and for some, especially plus-size and curvy brides, it can be a bit more intense.
-If you're feeling self-conscious about your body though, no matter what your size, keep in mind that your soon-to-be mate is marrying you for a reason and that's because you look fantastic inside and out."
+"Making sure your dress fits perfectly, that your hair and makeup look amazing, and for some, especially curvy brides, it can be a bit more intense.
+If you're feeling self-conscious about your body, no matter what your size is, keep in mind that your soon-to-be mate is marrying you for a reason and that's because you look fantastic inside and out."

 Believe it or not, not every bride (or groom) enjoys being in the spotlight.
 And for those that are shy or typically avoid having others shower them with attention, the thought of getting hitched can cause a ton of anxiety, notes Greg Jenkins, founder of Bravo Productions.
 "Breathe and find things that will make you calm going into the day and push ahead," he recommends.
 "Remember that the people attending your function are there to support your happiness."

 Money woes have you feeling frazzled leading up to your big day?
 Steer clear of any cash-related concerns by setting an initial budget and sticking to it.
 "Decide what you must have and what you can live without so there aren't any surprise costs when the wedding approaches," advises Bush.